temporalio/edu-versioning-go-code/exercises/version-workflow/README.md

 3. Run `go test`.
 You should find that this fails, which confirms altering the execution order of the `SendThankYouToCustomer` Activity) breaks compatibility.
-In the final part of this exercise, you will use the `GetVersion` API to implement versioning for your change, thereby making it compatible with Workflow Executions started before or after the change.
+In the final part of this exercise, you will use the Patching API to implement versioning for your change, thereby making it compatible with Workflow Executions started before or after the change.

-## Part D: Version the Change with the `GetVersion` API
+## Part D: Version the Change with the Patching API

-Just above the loop, where the `ExecuteActivity` call was prior to the change, add the following line:
+Just above the loop, where the `ExecuteActivity` call was prior to the change, add a call to `GetVersion`:

 ```go
 version := workflow.GetVersion(ctx, "MovedThankYouAfterLoop", workflow.DefaultVersion, 1)